Make the Most of Influencer Marketing

 A subset of influencer marketing is this microinfluencer trend.
 Celebrity influencers carry a lot of clout but microinfluencers are ideal for situations when you want to have a targeted focus – when the best answer isn’t huge audiences, but a specific audience.
 If your brand wants to get granular, try tapping into partnerships with folks who have influence locally.
 Look for superfans, real people who want to engage with your brand.
 A superfan with a very engaged following is the perfect spokesperson because their followers trust their opinions and feel emotionally attached to them.
 Build a community out of these fans and encourage them to, if they so desire, to share your content with their followers.

 Like I said above, large scale influencers are pricy.
 Microinfluencers are paid very little, if at all, so it’s a great solution for smaller brands who want to test the whole influencer marketing strategy.
+It’s also a great strategy for influencer marketing in niche industries when individuals devote their career to knowing your specific topic.

 Influencer content should feel authentic and approachable to the consumer and that’s why I think working with people who haven’t made a career out of influencer marketing is ideal.
 Microinfluencers feel more genuine (maybe because they aren’t being paid…) and typically brands want them to write their own Instagram caption or tweet.